 It is hardly surprising that New Zealand's early taste of international cricket involved playing various Australian state teams or Australian XIs.
-The first New Zealand representative team played New South Wales at Lancaster Park starting on 15 February 1894.
-New Zealand lost by 160 runs, but revenge came two years later when it defeated New South Wales at the same venue by 142 runs.
+The first New Zealand representative team played New South Wales at Lancaster Park from 15 February 1894.
+New Zealand lost by 160 runs, but gained revenge two years later by defeating New South Wales at the same venue by 142 runs.

 For the next half century contact with Australia was limited to matches against state sides and the occasional Australian XI.
 Australians, generally, did not rate New Zealand as good enough to play full tests, so the first official test match was not played until March 1946, at the Basin Reserve in Wellington.
-Australian views seemed valid: the New Zealanders were bowled out for 42 and 54, losing by an innings and 103 runs in a day and a half.
-The next test between the two countries did not occur until late December 1973.
+Australian views seemed valid: the New Zealanders were bowled out for 42 and 54, losing by an innings and 103 runs in 1½ days.
+The next test between the two countries was not played until 1973.

 Beating Australia in a test for the first time, 1974